-No. Students may choose not to switch any courses to this grading option and keep letter grades earned for all courses completed during Fall 2020.
+No. Students may choose not to switch any courses to this grading option and keep letter grades earned for all courses completed during Spring 2021.

 How many courses can I change to S/SP/U?

-The S/SP/U grading option may be selected for one, some, or all courses completed during Fall Semester 2020.
+The S/SP/U grading option may be selected for one, some, or all courses completed during Spring Semester 2021.

 How will the S/SP/U grading system affect my GPA?

 A passing grade (S, SP) will not be factored into the GPA; however, these courses will count towards earned semester hours.
 A failing grade (U) will not be factored into the GPA, and no semester hour credit will be earned.
 If the S/SP/U option is selected for one or more courses, the GPA will be calculated based on any remaining letter grades earned for Spring Semester 2021.
 If the S/SP/U grading option is selected for ALL course, then a student’s GPA will be the same as it was at the end of beginning of Spring Semester 2021.
 For example, if an undergraduate student is taking five classes and opts to change three of those classes to S/SP and maintains two B letter grades for the remaining classes, then the GPA for the semester will be calculated as a 3.0, and the student will have earned 15 semester hour credits.
 Because graduate students carry fewer hours each semester and are more likely to be part time students, graduate students are strongly encouraged to consult with their academic advisors and program coordinators before selecting this option.

 What if I am currently on academic warning or probation?